Pyroan/Lingo/README.md

 # Lingo
-A Discord bot for language servers
+A Discord bot for language servers.
+For information and commands, please [check the wiki](https://github.com/Pyroan/Lingo/wiki)!